top of page

 Baby sleeping |The Peaceful Sleeper

 If your little one does have independent sleep skills, then it may be a scheduling issue.
-This is where having a look at my sample 6 month old sleep schedules can be helpful.
+This is where having a look at my sample can be helpful.
 There can be quite a bit of variability in what a perfect sleep schedule looks like for a 6 month old, so exploring different examples while tuning into the sleep needs of YOUR 6 month old can help you determine what their optimal sleep schedule is.

 Recap on 6 month old sleep schedule